Airport Parkway (Mississippi)

-The Airport Parkway is a proposed major highway development project in the Jackson, Mississippi, metropolitan area planned to connect Interstate 55 on the west, High Street in downtown Jackson, Mississippi Highway 25 (Lakeland Drive), and Mississippi Highway 475 (Airport Road) in Flowood at Jackson-Evers International Airport in the east.
-Approved in 2008, no construction has commenced as of 2022.
+The Airport Parkway is a proposed major highway development project in the Jackson, Mississippi, metropolitan area that will connect Interstate 55 (I-55) in downtown Jackson to the Jackson-Evers International Airport.
+Approved in 2008, it was originally projected to be completed in 2012, but no construction has commenced as of 2023.
+A request to fund the rest of the planning for the route was made in 2023.